 The steps on the left also exit at Fung Shing Street, but next to Ngau Chi Wan Park (about 100 metres).

-And if you take the path straight ahead, that exits at Ping Ting Road next to the East Kowloon Polyclinic (about 600 metres).
+If you take the path straight ahead, that exits at Ping Ting Road next to the East Kowloon Polyclinic (about 600 metres).

 Tate’s Cairn Hike Guide